 Numbness and tingling in your left arm or right arm isn’t always caused by poor body mechanics.
 Read on to learn what medical conditions might be behind it and when you should see a doctor.

-But when bad posture isn’t to blame for arm numbness and tingling, it could be a sign of a medical condition.
-Here are few possible causes.
+But, when bad posture isn’t to blame for arm numbness and tingling, it could be a sign of a medical condition.
+Here are a few possible causes.

 1. Cervical spine issues

 While it may not be the first thing that comes to your mind, the source of your arm tingling may actually be your neck.
 When the discs between the vertebrae in your neck bulge or slide out of place, arm tingling can be a clue that it’s happening.
 “Arm tingling is a common symptom of cervical spine issues,” says Jeffrey C. Wang, MD, co-director of the USC Spine Center at Keck Medicine of USC and professor of orthopaedic surgery at the Keck School of Medicine of USC.
 “The nerves originate from the spinal cord in the neck and travel down from the spine into the arm and hands.
 When there is a problem in the neck, such as an irritated or pinched nerve, this can cause symptoms like tingling or numbness that travels into the arm.”

 Other clues that your arm tingling is related to your neck include neck pain and stiffness.
 This is especially true, if your symptoms start in your neck and travel down into your arm, he adds.

 If you’re experiencing tingling, numbness or pain in your arm, Wang advises seeing a doctor.
 “There are tests and imaging studies that can be helpful in making the proper diagnosis,” he explains.